Stubthomas/Docs/README.md

 <b>    Clasifigo Offers Map:</b> Special offers aggregator on a map <br>
 <b>    Multi-Event Reservation Map app:</b> Arrange an evening out: discounts on hotels, entertainment and eating out. <br>
 <b> </b>

+(See files in the Pin)...
+You can download files if you prefer ...